883 Surgeon Colonel Francis Henry Welch

-- that the Contagious Diseases Acts, despite defects in administration, brought about a reduction in disease, and especially much moral good in rescue work, reduction of prostitution, reduction in solicitation and temptation, and improved state of our streets.
+- ii.
+That the Contagious Diseases Acts, despite defects in administration, brought about a reduction in disease, and especially much moral good in rescue work, reduction of prostitution, reduction in solicitation and temptation, and improved state of our streets.

-- that the present state, especially abroad, is such as to require measures of prevention.
+- iii.
+That the present state, especially abroad, is such as to require measures of prevention.

-- that all public measures of prevention must lie in the control of prostitution.
+- iv.
+That all public measures of prevention must lie in the control of prostitution.

-- that the authorities abroad should be allowed a free hand in meeting the local conditions which pertain.
+- v.
+That the authorities abroad should be allowed a free hand in meeting the local conditions which pertain.

-- that voluntary hospitals, while in themselves good for cure, are inadequate for prevention.
+- vi.
+That voluntary hospitals, while in themselves good for cure, are inadequate for prevention.